khairufde/7daysforecast/README.md

 <h1>ETL 7 Days Forecast Weather Data</h1>

 <h2>Description</h2>
-This project fetches 7-day weather forecast data from the <a href="https://open-meteo.com/">open-meteo</a> API, transforms it to fit a custom database schema (ERD), and loads it into a PostgreSQL database hosted on AWS RDS.
+This project fetches 7-day weather forecast data from the <a href="https://open-meteo.com/">open-meteo</a> API, transforms it to fit ERD, and loads it into a PostgreSQL database hosted on AWS RDS.
 <br />